 ADSZ analyze how both parental influence and peer interactions shape children's skill development during their high school years, using a dynamic rational choice framework.
-In their model, friendships are formed by mutual consent among children, but parents can intervene by steering their children away from academically weaker peers-a behavior ADSZ classify as authoritarian parenting.
+In their model, friendships are formed by mutual consent among children, but parents can intervene by steering their children away from academically weaker peers-a behavior the authors classify as authoritarian parenting.
 While this approach leads to an improvement in the average academic performance of a child's peer group, it comes at a cost by diminishing the overall effectiveness of skill formation.
 In their model, families do not choose the neighborhood in which they reside, which is exogenously given.

-They analyze the theoretical mechanism and structurally estimate their model using data from the Add Health Study, a longitudinal survey tracking a cohort of U.S. students throughout their high school years.
+They analyze the theoretical mechanism and structurally estimate their model using data from the Add Health Study, a longitudinal survey tracking a cohort of US students throughout their high school years.
 The data set provides rich information on students' academic performance, family socioeconomic background, and parental control over peer selection.
 A key survey question asks children:

-'Do your parents let you make your own decisions about the people you hang around with?'
+"Do your parents let you make your own decisions about the people you hang around with?"

 ADSZ classify parents who respond 'No' as authoritarian, meaning they restrict their children's choice of friends, while those who respond 'Yes' are classified as non-authoritarian.
-This empirical distinction allows them to directly examine the relationship between neighborhood environments and parenting styles.
+This empirical distinction allows them to examine the relationship between neighborhood environments and parenting styles.

-ADSZ document that authoritarian parenting is more prevalent when the average academic proficiency of the child's peer group is lower and when inequality within the peer group is high.
+Their study documents that authoritarian parenting is more prevalent when the average academic proficiency of the child's peer group is lower and when inequality within the peer group is high.
 This typically occurs in poor disadvantaged neighborhoods.
-This suggests that parents engage in defensive parenting not out of intrinsic authoritarian tendencies, but as a rational response to adverse local conditions.
+This suggests that parents engage in defensive parenting not because of intrinsic authoritarian tendencies, but as a rational response to adverse local conditions.
 Their findings parallel the mechanism in our trust model, where parents in low-trust neighborhoods enforce strict control to protect their children from harmful influences.

-Moreover, ADSZ find that authoritarian parenting is effective in improving peer quality: children whose parents interfere in their friendship choices subsequently interact with academically stronger peers.
-However, this comes at a cost-interfering in peer selection can weaken the parent-child relationship, potentially reducing children's responsiveness to other parental investments.
+Moreover, they find that authoritarian parenting is effective in improving peer quality: children whose parents interfere in their friendship choices subsequently interact with academically stronger peers.
+However, this comes at a cost: interfering in peer selection can weaken the parent-child relationship, potentially reducing children's responsiveness to other parental investments.24

-ADSZ's findings are consistent with our framework.
-In their model, defensive authoritarian parenting is a response to the local environment, just as parents in our model instill low trust to children in poor neighborhoods.
-Both frameworks emphasize that parents intervene in peer selection when they perceive their children's social environment as harmful.
-Also, intergenerational transmission of cultural traits: in our model, distrust is perpetuated through residential sorting, while in ADSZ, parenting styles persist due to rational responses to peer environments.
+Many of ADSZ's findings align with the framework developed in this section.
+In their model, authoritarian parenting is a defensive response to a hostile environment, just as, in our model, parents instill low trust in children growing up in poor neighborhoods.
+In both cases, parents intervene in peer selection when they perceive the social environment as harmful.
+A key innovation in our framework is the link between these parenting strategies and endogenous residential sorting.